ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Implementation Details

 \section{Implementation Details}

-We implemented \textsc{ScaleDoc} using Python and PyTorch.
-Our implementation automates the entire pipeline, including data sampling, ground-truth labeling, model training, calibration, and the final cascade filtering.
-This section discusses several key design decisions and optimizations within the system.
+In this section, we discusses several key design decisions and optimizations within the system.

-\textbf{Training Set Materialization.} In the online phase, the initial step is to sample a small training set from the document collection and obtain ground-truth labels from the oracle.
-However, ad-hoc queries often exhibit significant variance in selectivity, especially for rare conditions that match few documents.
-Training on such imbalanced datasets can hinder the model's ability to learn the discriminative features of the minority class, resulting in a biased and ineffective proxy.

-To address class imbalance, we implement a fallback-style rebalancing method.
-After labeling an initial random sample, we check the positive-to-negative ratio.
-If the minority class has too few examples, we augment the data by adding Gaussian noise to the existing minority class embeddings and assigning them the corresponding label, thus creating a more balanced training set for the proxy model. \textbf{Model Training.} The proxy model's encoder, $E(\cdot)$, is a 3-layer perceptron (MLP).
-It takes the embeddings as input and maps them into a latent space.
-Following standard practice in contrastive learning~\cite{chen2020simple, he2020momentum}, we append a secondary MLP, the projector head $Proj(\cdot)$, after the encoder during the training phase.
+\textbf{Training Set Optimization.} In the online phase, the initial step of training is to sample a small subset of documents for oracle labeling.
+However, randomly sampling may get quite imbalanced classes, resulting in a biased and ineffective proxy.
+To address this, we implement a fallback-style rebalancing method.
+If the initial sample is quite skewed, we augment the data by adding Gaussian noise to the existing minority embeddings and assigning them the corresponding label, thus creating a more balanced training set. \textbf{Model Training.} The proxy encoder is a 3-layer perceptron (MLP), mapping the embeddings into a latent space.
+Following standard practice in contrastive learning~\cite{chen2020simple, he2020momentum}, we append a projector head $Proj(\cdot)$ after the encoder, during the training.
 This projector head is discarded during inference.
-To train our encoder, each mini-batch is constructed with embeddings of multiple documents alongside the single query embedding.
-This forces the encoder to optimize the shared latent space representations for both adaptively, distinguishing our approach from conventional methods.
+The training mini-batch consists of multiple document embeddings and the single query embedding, forces the encoder to optimize the shared latent space for both.